TesterMachine/W7RevivalTools/README.md

 For Web Browsers Compatible with Windows 7 go to [Browsers](https://github.com/TesterMachine/W7RevivalTools/tree/main/Browsers) where the list of browsers compatible with Windows 7 + the download link from their official site or github repository is shared.

-If you are not an expert user you can use instead the [Win7 Revival Tool Script](github.com/TesterMachine/W7RevivalTools/releases/latest), a batch script that you only have to select what you want to do; update root certificates or Install Compatible Browsers.
+If you are not an expert user you can use instead the [Win7 Revival Tool Script](https://github.com/TesterMachine/W7RevivalTools/releases/latest), a batch script that you only have to select what you want to do update root certificates or Install Compatible Browsers.

 ## Español:
 Herramientas y Utilidades para mantener en funcionamiento Windows 7.